Research shows that at least 80 percent of the wild pig

 population must be cropped annually to result in a reduced

-population the following year.
+population the following year, which is impossible to accomplish.
 Therefore, it would be a waste of

 time and money trying to eliminate or even substantially reduce pig